 Emergency Visual Assistance

 When machine downtime occurs, it’s always a race against time to get the line up and running as quickly as possible.
 But in the case of highly specialized machinery, it can take days for a properly trained technician to arrive on site.
 That’s when visual assistance comes into play.
-By establishing a live video stream between the remote expert and the on-site worker, precise visual guidance can be provided through Augmented Reality pointers and annotations, displayed on either a head-mounted system or a smart phone or tablet.
+By establishing a live video stream between the remote expert and the on-site worker, precise visual guidance can be provided through Augmented Reality pointers and annotations, displayed on either a head-mounted system or a smartphone or tablet.

 Automated Visual Assistance

 The near-term goal of Remote Visual Assistance providers is to achieve the delivery of fully automated guidance for machine repair.
-The reality is that remote experts aren’t always available to offer real-time guidance to on-site workers, especially when downtime occurs during a night shift or when international time differences are factored into the equation.
+The reality is that remote experts aren’t always available to offer real-time guidance to on-site workers.
+This is especially the case when downtime occurs during a night shift or when international time differences are factored into the equation.

-Toward a Unified Visual Maintenance Strategy the Way Forward to Avoid Machine Downtime?
+Is a Unified Visual Maintenance Strategy the Way Forward to Avoid Machine Downtime?